 Chronic illness and invisible disability are topics that Jason Reid knows well.
 Despite having lived with Crohn’s disease and arthritis all of his life, Jason built an impressive career in network television as a writer, producer and manager.
-Now he shows audiences how to overcome adversity by serving others, succeed in the face of illness, and how to effectively manage people with chronic diseases in the workplace.
+Now he shows audiences how to overcome adversity, succeed in the face of illness, and effectively manage people with invisible disabilities in the workplace.

 Jason is also the author of the book Thriving in the Age of Chronic Illness – A guide for people with chronic health conditions and the organizations that employ them.

 “Thank you so much, Jason – It was an incredibly impactful session.
 You have continuously been so accommodating, cooperative, and just a pleasure to work with!”C .McKelvey, TD Bank Group

 Jason’s presentation was the highest rated DEI event we’ve had so far.
 More than 90 percent said they were either “very satisfied” or “extremely satisfied”.Faye LaCasee, Highlights for Children